De Staebler, Stephen - VM - Erica Grimm

 Stephen De Staebler (1933-2011) created figurative sculptures primarily from clay, a medium derived from the primordial earth.
 Drawing inspiration from fundamental childhood experiences with nature, a transformative adolescent encounter with mortality and adult studies in the histories of art and religion, he explored and extended a tradition of human representation that includes the religious monuments of ancient Egypt, the Renaissance humanism of Michelangelo’s finished and unfinished figures and the modern existentialism expressed in the works of Alberto Giacometti.
 See www.stephendestaebler.com.

 Erica L. Grimm, PhD., is a Canadian artist, researcher and educator whose work is exhibited widely and held in collections across North America.
-Currently she is Associate Professor of the Arts, Media and Culture at
+Currently, she is Associate Professor and Chair of the Art + Design Department, School of the Arts, Media and Culture at Trinity Western University, Langley, BC, Canada.
+She specializes in drawing, intermedia, aesthetics and cultural theory.
+Erica L. Grimm (ericagrimm.com)